zed-industries/vscode-langservers-extracted/README.md

 ## Fork

 This is a [Zed Industries](https://zed.dev) fork of [hrsh7th/vscode-langservers-extracted](https://github.com/hrsh7th/vscode-langservers-extracted).
 Please see [CHANGELOG.md](CHANGELOG.md) for more.

+# Usage

+Install npm packages for the server(s) you need:

+- `npm install -g @zed-industries/vscode-css-language-server`
+- `npm install -g @zed-industries/vscode-eslint-language-server`
+- `npm install -g @zed-industries/vscode-html-language-server`
+- `npm install -g @zed-industries/vscode-json-language-server`

+Or you can install all four with `npm i -g @zed-industries/vscode-langservers-extracted`.

 # Why?

 - Microsoft provided awesome Language Servers for the community but it didn't update for a long time.
 - Currently, the latest css-language-server is improved a bit than `vscode-css-langserver-bin`.

 # Usage

-You can install this via `npm i -g vscode-langservers-extracted`.

-OR

-in the aur via `yay -S vscode-langservers-extracted`

 After that, you get the following commands.